kenbodzewski/PokemonProject/README.md

 The project should now be running, and the website should automatically open in your browser.
 The website can take a little while to get started.
 If the project did not open in your browser even after the frontend and backend are running successfully, then you can open a new browser window and navigate to: localhost:3000

-NOTE TO TA's:
-1. If you run into any issues trying to run the application please email me at ken.bodzewski@gmail.com.
-I will have my phone with me all weekend and I get push notifications for this email but not my school email.